prakashsakari/goovy-quiz/README.md

 ## List of features
 [Home Page](https://groovyquiz.netlify.app/)
-- Home page has multiple quiz categories along with a filter section to choose the desired quiz.
+- Home page has multiple quiz categories along with a filter section and search otpion to choose the desired quiz.

 Rules Page
 -   Rules page has the guidelines for the game, it has a start game and play now option to play the quiz